stoozey/sengine/README.md

 # SEngine-2
-A custom game engine written in C++
+A custom--unfinished--game engine written in C++

 ## Setup